rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 </setup>
 ```

-## Imposing multi-field-constraints
+## Imposing multi-field constraints

-For supporting multi-field-constraints, you can use a prototype-based approach: Provide a Generator by a variable element.
+For supporting multi-field constraints, you can use a prototype-based approach: Provide a Generator by a variable element.
 This generator creates
 prototype objects (or object graphs) that are used as prototypes.
 They may be Entities, JavaBeans or Maps.
 For example, this may be an importing
 generator.
 On each generation run, an instance is generated and made available to the other sub generators.
 They can use the entity or sub-elements by
 a source path attribute: